 Learn about the differences between an LLC and other business structures.

-IRS Forms You Need to Submit
+1. Gather the IRS Forms You Need to Submit

 Businesses that file taxes as an LLC are considered transfer entities.
 This means that you’ll be only taxed as an individual.